pydio/pydio-doc-admin-guide/1_quick_start/7_troubleshooting.md

 - The wizard is stucked at the end of the install

-After the install, if the page does not refresh automatically in ssl self-signed mode it is OK.
+After the install, if the page does not refresh automatically in tls self-signed mode it is OK.
 A manual refresh will load the login page.

 ### Unable to bind port 443